loteoo/hyperstatic/README.md

-# Hyperapp site generator
+# Hyperstatic

-Static site generator with a code splitting and navigation layer.
+Hyperstatic is a Hyperapp based static site generator with a code-splitting and navigation layer.
+It's goal is basically to be a simpler, lighter GatsbyJS, that uses Hyperapp instead of React.

 See the demo site here: https://hyperstatic-demo.netlify.com/